Sale of Shares in Bulgaria

 Inheritance of shares

 Shares can be inherited following the limitations involved in third-party sales.
 If the company partners do not wish to accept the heir as a new partner, the heir will be paid out an equivalent of his shares.
-You can find more information about inheriting company shares in Bulgaria.
+You can find more information about Inheritance of company shares in Bulgaria.

 To learn more about selling shares of a Bulgarian company, please do not hesitate to contact our team.